-Remark The same technique (both to construct Padé approximants and to evaluate their backward stability) can be applied to other functions as well; the exponential is just a nice example.

-In general, rational approximation methods work well only when the eigenvalues are in a sufficiently small region.
+Remark 6.4.
+The same techniques to construct Padé approximants and to evaluate their backward stability can be applied to other functions as well; the exponential is just a nice example.
+In general, though, rational approximation methods work well only when the eigenvalues are in a sufficiently small region.

-6.3 Scaling and squaring
+6.2 Scaling and squaring